-It allows to readout the global offset of the fine (vernier) and coarse counters.
-After this OPCODE has been sent, two 16-bit words must be read at the MICRO register address.
+It allows to readout the global offset of the coarse and fine (vernier) counters.
+After this OPCODE is sent, two 16-bit words must be read at the MICRO register address.
 The microcontroller will remain in a wait status until these two 16-bit word are read.
 The first word carries the coarse counter offset (11 significant bits), the second one carries the fine counter offset (5 significant bits).